simon-paris/gba.ninja/README.md

 This is an emscripten port of https://github.com/visualboyadvance-m/visualboyadvance-m.
 It's using custom bindings to get pixel/audio/input/savegame data into & out of the emulator. (as opposed to using emstripten's built in file system and sdl support).

 Eventually, it should work on all browsers that support WebGL.
-Currently, it also requires HTML5 Audio and localStorage (so IE11 and Safari private won't work).
+Currently, it also requires localStorage (so Safari private browsing won't work).
 Input doesn't work on IE currently.

 # Build